 - A good playlist or podcast, ’cause let’s be real, listening to bad tunes is a miss.
 Music sets the tone for the day and part of making memories on a holiday.

 - A comfy blanket and pillow for those much-needed naps.
 Ever been a passenger and your eyes start getting heavy, and all you can think of is getting a little shut-eye?
 Hence, bringing along something to lay your head on and cozy up with.
 You’ll need to be well rested for the adventures ahead.

 - A reusable water bottle, ’cause trying to do your part in helping the environment is key, saves money and hydration is a must.
-It’s also not healthy to sit in one position for hours, so having bathroom breaks helps to stretch those legs.
+Make sure your vehicle has cup holders, too.
+It’s also not healthy to sit in one position for hours, so having bathroom breaks helps to stretch those legs on long road trips.

 - A portable charger for all devices you bring along, because it sucks having to purchase one on the road— added expense and not having a phone for safety purposes wouldn’t be good either.

 - A place to upload captured photos from your phone.
 It’s a safety backup for memories, should your phone get lost or stolen.
 Make sure to back up frequently and not lose all the good photos taken on your trip.